ALPINE: Closed-Loop Adaptive Privacy Budget Allocation for Mobile Edge Crowdsensing: Analysis and Evaluation

 \subsubsection{Anomaly Detection Performance Evaluation}

-We evaluate the proposed LightAE under varying network and resource conditions.
+We evaluate LightAE under varying network and resource conditions.

-LightAE builds on a block-partitioned Autoencoder and adapts online by selecting blocks variants to meet latency and memory constraints.
+LightAE builds on a block-partitioned autoencoder and adapts online by selecting block variants to meet latency and memory constraints.
 Table \ref{tab:ablation} reports model accuracy and size under different latency-convergence and resource-constraint percentages.
-Under light constraints, performance remains close to the baseline (Autoencoder); Under tighter constraints, the controller selects lighter blocks.
-The underlying reason why constraints affect accuracy is that stricter constraints force the system to switch to more lightweight descendant blocks.
+Under light constraints, performance remains close to the baseline autoencoder; under tighter constraints, the controller selects lighter block variants.
+This accuracy change arises because stricter constraints force the system to switch to lighter descendant blocks.
 These lighter blocks have fewer parameters and simpler architectures, which inherently limits their feature extraction and reconstruction capacity, leading to a slight drop in detection performance.
-These results indicate LightAE’s online scaling enables efficient switching across constraint targets.
+These results indicate that LightAE’s online scaling enables efficient adaptation across different constraint targets.

-As shown in Table \ref{tab:fullwidth-benchmark}, we use roughly the same parameter budgets and number of epochs and average over five runs.
-Memory is measured in \textbf{megabytes (MB)}, and training time in \textbf{seconds (s)}.
-The HTTP dataset is larger and requires longer training time.
-Compared with traditional ML baselines (One-Class SVM \cite{scholkopf2001estimating}, Isolation Forest \cite{liu2008isolation}), LightAE achieves higher accuracy and greater anomaly sensitivity.
-Against deep time-series models (LSTM \cite{malhotra2015long}, LSTM-NDT \cite{hundman2018detecting}, OmniAnomaly \cite{su2019robust}, iTransformer \cite{liu2023itransformer}, ModernTCN \cite{luo2024moderntcn}), LightAE matches the top metrics without explicit sequence modeling or complex post-processing, while incurring markedly lower resource cost—making it suitable for rapid iteration at the terminal.
+In Table \ref{tab:fullwidth-benchmark}, we use comparable parameter budgets and training epochs across models and report averages over five runs.
+The table reports precision (Prec.), recall (Rec.), F1-score (F1), memory usage in \textbf{megabytes (MB)} (Mem.), and training time in \textbf{seconds (s)} (Time).
+Compared with traditional ML baselines (One-Class SVM \cite{scholkopf2001estimating}, Isolation Forest \cite{liu2008isolation}), LightAE achieves higher accuracy and stronger anomaly-detection sensitivity.
+Against deep time-series models (LSTM \cite{malhotra2015long}, LSTM-NDT \cite{hundman2018detecting}, OmniAnomaly \cite{su2019robust}, iTransformer \cite{liu2023itransformer}, ModernTCN \cite{luo2024moderntcn}), LightAE matches the top metrics without explicit sequence modeling or complex post-processing, while incurring markedly lower resource cost.
 Relative to the base autoencoder and its lightweight variants (pruning \cite{filters2016pruning}, knowledge distillation \cite{tian2019contrastive}, CGNet \cite{hua2019channel}), LightAE shows no substantial accuracy drop from the baseline and offers a superior accuracy–memory trade-off than pruning-only or KD-only versions.
-In summary, LightAE attains simultaneous advantages in accuracy, stability, and resource efficiency.
+In summary, LightAE achieves a favorable balance among accuracy, stability, and resource efficiency.